 One by one they went up to get their elementary school graduation certificates.
-Back in their chairs the buzz about awards reminded them all Kevin, the guy who would get all the sports awards, was still not there.
+Back in their chairs the buzz about awards reminded them Kevin – the guy who would get all the sports awards – was still not there.

 “Maddie Leon, please join us up front,” she heard Mr. James say.

-“Everyone in this school knows our creative star, Maddie Leon.
-For those in the audience who do not, let me introduce you to a young and exceptionally talented designer who intends to save the environment in a fashionable way.”
+“Everyone in this school knows our creative star, Maddie Leon, our in-house fashion designer.
+For those in the audience who do not know her, let me introduce you to an exceptionally talented and creative designer who intends to save the environment in a fashionable way.”

 Maddie knew she was blushing.
-Her mom said it was the blessed curse of Irish ancestry.
+Her mom said it was their blessed Irish ancestry curse.
 She stood beside Mr. James and glanced at her parents.
 Her dad’s smile spread across his whole face.
 Her mom looked like she was sitting on something uncomfortable.

-With the ceremony concluded the grads gathered for group, family, and friend photos before stripping off their sashes and gowns, saying goodbye to teachers and parents, and headed to the beach.
+With the ceremony concluded the grads gathered for group, family, and friend photos before stripping off sashes and gowns.
+Following goodbyes to teachers and parents they headed to the beach.

-Tired of pretending to be okay, at 5:30 she sent Kevin a text.
-“I’m heading home.
-It was fun but everyone missed you.
-TTFN”
+Tired of pretending she was okay, at 5:30 she sent Kevin a text.
+“Going home.
+Everyone missed you.
+TTFN.”